Sam36502/RISCI-64/README.md

 # RISCI-64
-*A 2-Bit Virtual Machine*\
+*A 2-Bit Virtual Machine*

 This is just a little Project I made to mess about with Theoretical CPU architecture.\
 **Disclaimer:** Read my code at your own risk. it's is\
-predominantly unorganized Hobby code.
+predominantly unorganized hobby code.
 If you find any\
 possible imporovements, feel free to let me know.

 Now on to the actual documentation...